Bankruptcy Is A Chance For A Fresh Start

 Bankruptcy Is For Other People, Not Me

-In 2016, approximately 800,000 people in the United States filed for bankruptcy.
-The important thing to know is that bankruptcy has helped people who were in the same position as you—and it may be able to help you, too.
+Every year, hundreds of thousands of people in the United States file for bankruptcy.
+The important thing to know is that bankruptcy has helped people who were in the same position as you — and it may be able to help you, too.

 Discuss Whether Bankruptcy Is Right For You

 You are not alone.
 William H. Lively, Jr. WHL, PLLC, can discuss bankruptcy with you and guide you through the filing process.
-To schedule your free consultation with an attorney, call our Tyler office at 903-920-0008 or contact us online.
+To schedule your free consultation with an attorney, call our Tyler office at 903-920-0008 or fill out our contact form.